-As a family owned and run pub, we have family values - don't come for a drink, have a drink while you're here.
+As a family pub, we have family values - don't come for a drink, have a drink and a chat while you're here.

 As Dr. Samuel Johnson said;

 "There is nothing which has yet been contrived by man, by which so much happiness is produced as by a good tavern or inn."
-Clever chap, he would love it here.
+Clever chap.

 Well-behaved children, with their well-behaved grownups, are welcome until 6.00pm.

 Good dogs, on a lead of course, get a pat and a biscuit.